awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-working-viewing-resources.md

 You can perform the following actions on this page:
 + Choose a resource name to view information about it, including details provided by the console where it was created, tags, Amazon CloudWatch alarms, AWS Config details, and AWS CloudTrail log information\.
 + Choose the option button beside a resource name\.
 Then, choose the **Resource timeline** button to open the AWS Config console where you can view compliance information about a selected resource\.
 + If you enabled AWS Cost Explorer, the **Cost Explorer** section shows cost data for a specific non\-container application or application component\.
-You can enable this feature by choosing the **Go to Billing console** button and then choosing **Cost Explorer** in the Billing and Cost Management console\.
+You can enable this feature by choosing the **Go to AWS Cost Management console** button\.
 Use the filters in this section to view cost information about your application\.

 **To open the **Resources** tab**